-Former Boeing test pilot pleads not guilty in 737 MAX case tied to fatal crashes
+Former Boeing test pilot pleads not guilty in 737 Max case

 Outside the courthouse, his lawyer, David Gerger, said Forkner was a scapegoat.
 He said if the case goes to trial, “the truth will show that Mark did not cause this tragedy, he did not lie, and he should not be charged.”

-Forkner is accused of withholding information about an automated flight-control system that misfired during the deadly flights, pushing the nose of each plane down based on a faulty sensor reading.
+Forkner’s is accused of withholding information about an automated flight-control system that misfired during the deadly flights, pushing the nose of each plane down based on a faulty sensor reading.
 Prosecutors say his actions led the Federal Aviation Administration to remove mention of the system from pilot manuals and training materials.

 He is the first person to be charged with a crime in connection with the crashes in Indonesia and Ethiopia, which together killed 346 people.
 Families of passengers called for more prosecutions.